 The intestinal lining becomes inflamed after a person ingests the protein gluten.

-Symptoms in adults include diarrhea, undernutrition, and weight loss, and symptoms in children include abdominal bloating and bulky, very foul-smelling stools.
+Symptoms in adults include diarrhea, undernutrition, and weight loss.

 The diagnosis is based on typical symptoms and examination of a tissue specimen removed from the lining of the small intestine.